 The Galaxy Note 20 costs $999 and only comes in one configuration, with 8GB of RAM and 128GB of non-expandable storage.
 For reference, the Note 20 Ultra, which packs expandable storage as well as a larger display and battery, among other features, starts at $1,299.

-The regular Note 20 is offered in three colors: Mystic Bronze, Mystic Green and Mystic Gray.
+The regular Note 20 originally appeared in three colors: Mystic Bronze, Mystic Green and Mystic Gray; at the end of November, Samsung added a new Mystic Red option.
 This device supports 5G, and you can buy it through any major carrier or unlocked to take it to the network of your choice.